swiftlang/swift-evolution/proposals/XXXX-harmonize-access-modifiers.md

 }
 ```

-This outcome is explained by rules regarding access modifiers specifically in extensions [Swift 2](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html), which is slated for preservation in Swift 3 as detailed in [SE-0025](0025-extensions-access-modifiers).
+This outcome is explained by rules regarding access modifiers specifically on extensions [Swift 2](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html), which is slated for preservation in Swift 3 as detailed in [SE-0025](0025-extensions-access-modifiers).
 However, it is arguably surprising that, of two declarations spelled identically, one leads to a public API commitment while the other does not.

 ## Proposed solution

-The proposed solution is to amend access modifier rules for extensions to eliminate the possibility of defaulting the access level of members to `public`.
+The proposed solution is to amend access modifier rules to eliminate the possibility of defaulting the access level of members declared inside an extension to `public`.

 ## Detailed design